KAssersohn/InkscapeTutorial/README.md

 - How to use the pen tool
 - How to do basic plot annotations

-If you need more help, feel free to contact me.
+If you need more help, feel free to contact me: k.assersohn@sheffield.ac.uk

 There are lots of other resources for Inkscape, as well.
 The Inkscape website in particular is fantastic and provides a ton of free tutorials https://inkscape.org/learn/tutorials/